thoelze1/temperature-tracker/README.md

 # Kalman Filter
 I have modeled filter with prediction based on velocity and acceleration.
-Next I would like to set up an extended kalman filter that assumes (sinusoidal oscillation of the signal)[http://iaac.technion.ac.il/workshops/2010/KFhandouts/LectKF10.pdf].
+Next I would like to set up an extended kalman filter that assumes [sinusoidal oscillation of the signal](http://iaac.technion.ac.il/workshops/2010/KFhandouts/LectKF10.pdf).

 # Track Temperature
 Using arduino and raspberry pi.